Chromomagnetic and chromoelectric dipole moments of quarks in the reduced 331 model: Analytical results for the loop integrals

 \subsection{Passarino-Veltman results}

-We now present the results for the loop functions in terms of Passarino-Veltman scalar functions, which can be numerically evaluated readily with the help of the LoopTools \cite{Hahn:1998yk} and Collier packages \cite{Denner:2016kdg}.
-We introduce the following notation for the two- and three-point scalar functions in the usual notation:
+We now present the results for the loop functions in terms of Passarino-Veltman scalar functions, which can be numerically evaluated by either LoopTools \cite{Hahn:1998yk} or Collier \cite{Denner:2016kdg}, which allows one to cross-check the results.
+We introduce the following notation for the two- and three-point scalar functions in the customary notation used in the literature:

 for $a=V,S,q^\prime$ and $b=V,S$.
 We also define $\delta_b=1-r_b$ and $\chi_b=1+r_b$.

 For non-zero $q^2$, the loop functions of Eqs. \eqref{aVq} and \eqref{dVq} are given by

 and